 If pressing the enter button doesn’t work, a quick power cycle is your next best bet.
 Find the main control knob on your generator and turn it to the “Off” position.
 This will shut down the engine completely.
 Now, here’s the important part: wait for at least one full minute.
 This gives the internal computer enough time to fully power down and reset its memory.
 Rushing this step can prevent the reset from working.
 After you’ve waited 60 seconds, turn the knob back to the “Auto” position.
 This simple restart often resolves the issue and clears the light.

-Using the Mobile Link App to Reset
+Resetting the Light with the Mobile Link App

 For those who use the Generac Mobile Link app, you have a convenient way to check if your reset was successful without walking back outside.
 After you’ve tried resetting the light using the control panel or by restarting the unit, open the app on your smartphone.
 Check the generator’s current status.
 You’re looking for the green “Ready To Run” message.
 If you see this, it’s confirmation that the yellow light has been cleared and your generator is back in its proper standby mode, fully prepared for the next power outage.